mjtiv/aix-demos/README.md

 - Memory and personality boundary enforcement
 - Auditable and shareable execution files
 - Opens the door to modular, multi-agent AI

+---

+## Why These Three `.aix` Files Matter

+These aren't just examples — they're **the start of a format**:

+- `cryptotone.aix`: A code-based analysis tool (signal extraction from LLM logs)
+- `TuringGPT.aix`: A scoped, deterministic historical persona
+- `PirateGrok.aix`: A drifting AI, testing behavioral destabilization

+Together, they represent the **three core dimensions** of portable AI execution:

+1. Tool runners
+2. Fixed personas
+3. Behavioral fuzzers

+`.aix` is not a plugin — it’s a container for constrained, portable, and auditable AI behavior.

+The structure is intentional.
+The format is emerging.